 It simply doesn’t get any more iconic than this.
 At 1063 feet tall, the Eiffel Tower is the universal symbol for France.
 It was originally built as an entrance for the 1889 World’s Fair.
 This structure wasn’t intended to be permanent.
 Rather, it was set to be demolished in 1909, but was later turned into a gigantic radio antenna.
 Today, it is the most-visited paid monument in the entire world!
 Over 6 million visitors every year.
 Gustave Eiffel, the architect, hid a small apartment on the third level of the tower.

 The Red Square in Moscow is one of Russia’s most famous landmarks and serves as the city centre.
 It also happens to be surrounded by plenty of other must-see destinations.
 As such, it’s a great spot to start your exploration of Moscow.
 From here, you can visit the Bolshoi Theatre, St Basil’s Cathedral, the Moscow Kremlin, Senate Square and more.
 It’s a car-free zone, so you can walk around freely and enjoy the lovely space.
-Interesting to know, the center of the Red Square is considered Moscow’s 0 km, i.e. the starting point of all it’s roads, highways and city blocks.
+Interesting to know, the center of the Red Square is considered Moscow’s 0 km, i.e. the starting point of all its roads, highways and city blocks.

 The La Sagrada Familia is at the top of the list of any tourist who passes through Barcelona.
 This wonder has been under construction since 1882!
 The design was the brainchild of Catalan architect, Antoni Gaudi.
 He didn’t just use nature as inspiration for the look and feel of the La Sagrada Familia.
 He actually developed architectural techniques to learn how to naturally support weight.
 Gaudi passed away in 1926.
 La Sagrada Familia is also an active place of worship that holds Sunday mass every now and then.
 The basilica attracts more than 3 million visitors annually.
 Most come to marvel at the architecture.

 Did you know?
 The name Big Ben actually refers to the bell inside the belfry of the clock tower at the Palace of Westminster.
 The tower itself is called Elizabeth Tower.
 It’s the UK’s best-loved tourist destination.
 The 315 ft tower was constructed between 1843 – 1859.
 The clock inside remains the largest four-faced chiming clock in the world to this day.
-On the 31st of May 1859, the first chime of the Big Ben was heard.
+On the 31st of May 1859, the first chime of Big Ben was heard.
 And it has chimed every fifteen minutes since.

 The time of the clock is adjusted every year using an old British penny.
 If the clock is too fast, a penny is added to the pendulum.
 If it is too slow, one penny is removed.

-Belem Tower is one the most popular visitor attractions in Lisbon.
-Situated on what was once an island in the Tagus river, this fortified tower was built in 1515 to defend the city from invaders and welcome it visitors.
+Belem Tower is one of the most popular visitor attractions in Lisbon.
+Situated on what was once an island in the Tagus river, this fortified tower was built in 1515 to defend the city from invaders and welcome visitors.
 It was named a UNESCO World Heritage Site in 1983 and receives 500 000+ visitors every year.
 It also counts among the 7 Wonders of Portugal.

 The official parliament building of Romania is not like any other.
 It’s the biggest and heaviest building in the world and a well-known landmark of Bucharest and Romania.
 First named ‘Casa Poporului’ (“The People’s House”), the Palace of Parliament was commissioned by Romania’s dictator, Nicolae Ceausescu, in 1983.
 Ceausescu was executed by the people of Romania before the building was completed.
-It’s the world’s second largest building by surface after the Pentagon and is a total of 12 stories high.
+It’s the world’s second-largest building by surface after the Pentagon and is a total of 12 stories high.
 There’s also an undisclosed number of underground levels.
-The interiors boasts 1,100 rooms decorated with crystal chandeliers, carpets of immense size, mosaics and stained-glass windows.
+The interiors boast 1,100 rooms decorated with crystal chandeliers, carpets of immense size, mosaics and stained-glass windows.
 Today it also houses the National Museum of Contemporary art (MNAC) and is the International Convention Centre of Bucharest.
 Tourists can’t visit independently, but there are guided tours available in several languages.

-Skip this way to whet your appetite for the trip of a lifetime and check out our amazing special deals.
+Head this way to whet your appetite for the trip of a lifetime and check out our amazing special deals.
 You can hit the road without breaking the bank.